-Figure 20: Naming convention
+Figure 20 - Naming convention

-TIP #3: Color code your folders
+TIP #3: Colour code your folders

-Color coding has a lot to offer here, especially as many people are able to recognize and process color much more quickly than they can read text.
-Assigning colors, instead of relying on text descriptions, can help to improve the speed at which your filing system operates.
+Colour coding has a lot to offer here, especially as many people are able to recognize and process colour much more quickly than they can read text.
+Assigning colours, instead of relying on text descriptions, can help to improve the speed at which your filing system operates.

-Figure 21: Color coding
+Figure 21 - Color coding